Emeritus Director

 Administrative Core

 The Administrative Core (Admin Core) serves as the central hub for all CNAP activities and is integral in providing the overall leadership, administrative and fiscal management, and evaluation of the Center.
 The Admin Core's overall goal is to support the success of our junior investigators and research cores.
-The Admin Core consists of the Center Director, Associate Director, Research Core Directors, our external and internal advisory committees, mentors for each research project and pilot grant, as well as Admin Core staff.
+The Admin Core consists of the Center Director, Associate Director, Research Core Directors, our internal and external advisory committees, mentors for each research project and pilot grant, and Admin Core staff.

-The Admin Core is responsible for administering CNAP's mentoring program, recruiting and selecting pilot grants for funding, facilitating the Scientific Exchange Network, and managing Center events such as our weekly brown bag seminar and training workshops.
-CNAP also offers increased support for research grant proposal submissions through the Admin Core, and manages the Piestar evaluation system for all CNAP programs and projects.
+The Admin Core is responsible for administering CNAP's mentoring program, recruiting and selecting pilot grant recipients, facilitating the Scientific Exchange Network, and managing Center events, such as our weekly brown bag seminar and training workshops.
+CNAP also provides increased support for research grant proposals through the Admin Core and manages the Piestar evaluation system for all CNAP programs and projects.

 Advisory Committees